 Unlike neighbouring Argentina where the steak is king, Chile’s extensive coastline provides the staples for the country’s delicious array of seafood dishes – from sumptuously-stewed conger eels to mouth-watering fried sea bass and tasty shredded king crabs.
 Perfect mid-stroll snacks can be found in the form of fried sopaipillas, Chilean hotdogs and chacarero sandwiches crammed with beef strips and mashed avocados.

 Travel to Chile and you'll be crafting an experience that will linger long in your memory and your heart.
 There's simply no way to visit Chile without falling a bit in love – with the Andes elegantly watching over the landscape, the vibrancy of life in Santiago and friendly people of Valparaíso, the wide stretch of Central Valley vineyards mapped over the land and the wilds to be discovered from the Atacama Desert in the north to untameable Patagonia in the south.
 The food speaks of a zest for life, while the people of Chile embrace their heritage as cowboys and stewards of the land.
 One thing is certain: a holiday here is an adventure for the body and the soul.

 Highlights of Chile

-Travel the length of Chile on this luxury holiday, comparing – on exclusive private tours – the otherworldly landscapes of its deserts and big-name national parks to the tumbling lanes of its charming seaside towns and the leafy bustle of mountain-framed Santiago.
+Travel the length of Chile on this indulgent holiday, comparing – on small group excursions – the otherworldly landscapes of its deserts and big-name national parks to the tumbling lanes of its charming seaside towns and the leafy bustle of mountain-framed Santiago.